myselfshivams/CalcHub-Calculator/README.md

 # CalcHub-Calculator
-A Simple and Intuitive Calculato
+A Simple and Intuitive Calculator